Zete0/Guides/Tools for Training/Watch Good Players.md

 - Look for players with higher rating
 	- To see the player ratings in lobbies, there is a setting *(show path here)*
 	- To see the player ratings in games, there is a setting for that too *(show path here)*

+ ### Effectively Watching a Player

+- Click the "Player View" and "Follow Camera" buttons at the bottom left to get their perspective
+- It can be hard to follow a player, try to pay attention to one specific aspect of the game
+	Example:
+ 	> - If you're trying to improve / understand your economy, closely watch how they open, what they build and when, and what they reclaim and when.
+	> - Pay attention to their resource income and how it affects what economic buildings they build

 ## There is also A lot of Youtube Content